aditya290705/real-time-serverless-chat/serverless-websocket-chat-main/README.md

 ## Architecture
 Client Browser → API Gateway (WebSocket) → AWS Lambda → DynamoDB

+Deployment can be done using AWS API Gateway, Lambda, and DynamoDB.

 ## Description
 This project demonstrates how real-time communication can be achieved using serverless cloud services without managing servers.